 The Eviction Lab last provided an overview about the CDC order in September 2020.
 The CDC order went into effect on September 4th, 2020, and originally was set to expire on December 31st, 2020.
-The CDC moratorium has been extended twice, once by Congress to January 31st, 2021, and again by the CDC to March 31st, 2021, and most recently until June 30, 2021.
+The CDC moratorium has been extended three times, once by Congress to January 31st, 2021, and again by the CDC to March 31st, 2021, and most recently until June 30, 2021.

 To be protected from eviction, renters must complete this declaration and provide it to their landlord or property manager.
 Each adult listed on the lease, rental agreement, or housing contract should complete the declaration.

 Renters must meet certain requirements to be protected from eviction, which are listed on the declaration form.

 But this declaration only prevents evictions where the tenant is behind on rent.
 The order includes multiple exceptions where eviction is permitted.